vikshiv/mumemto/README.md

 ```sh
 [MUM length] [comma-delimited list of offsets within each sequence, in order of filelist] [comma-delimited strand indicators (one of +/-)]
 ```
-If the maximum number of occurences _per_ sequence is set to 1 (indiciating MUMs), a `*.mums` file is generated.
+If the maximum number of occurences _per_ sequence is set to 1 (indicating MUMs), a `*.mums` file is generated.
 This contains each MUM as a separate line, where the first value is the match length, and the second is a comma-delimited list of positions where the match begins in each sequence.
 An empty entry indicates that the MUM was not found in that sequence (only applicable with *-k* flag).
 The MUMs are sorted in the output file lexicographically based on the match sequence.